 - Examinee reacted appropriately to challenge.

 Suggested response to challenge: “Ms. Billings, I understand that you may be sensitive about your weight, and it is not my intention to lecture you.
-I can assure you that, as your physician, I want you to be in the very best possible health, and it is my job to look for ways for the two of us can get you there together.
+I can assure you that, as your physician, I want you to be in the very best possible health, and it is my job to look for ways for the two of us to get you there, together.
 Would you be interested in discussing some options for how we can do that?”